Pregnancy fit-to-fly certificate

 If you’re pregnant and planning to travel by air or sea, you may require a fit-to-fly certificate confirming that both you and your baby are safe to travel.

-Our doctors can provide you with a same-day medical certificate that will confirm your due date, and that you are not at risk of complications.
+Our doctors can provide you with a fit to fly medical certificate, within a few hours, that will confirm your due date, and that you are not at risk of complications.
 No appointment is needed – simply apply online.

 What will I receive?